Design & Technology

 Impact

-The Design and Technology curriculum at Larwood is of a high quality, well planned and demonstrates progression.
+Our Design and Technology curriculum is high quality, well-structured, and demonstrates clear progression.

-• Annual reporting of standards across the design and technology curriculum
+• Annual reporting of standards across the subject

 Cookie Notice

-We use cookies to improve your experience, provide personalized content, and analyze our traffic.
+We use cookies to improve your experience, provide personalised content, and analyse our traffic.
 You can choose which cookies to allow.
 By clicking “Accept All” or by continuing to use our site, you agree to the use of all cookies as described in our Cookie Policy.

 Report Bullying Form